wordpress security scan

 Look for:

-This step is often overlooked, but it’s important for catching deeper infections.
+This step is often overlooked but is critical for detecting deeper infections.

 When Manual Scanning Makes Sense